 - Most advertisers pay in US funds, resulting in a big bonus for Canadians.

 - If you don’t want to do it all yourself you can easily hire virtual assistants and freelancers, allowing you to focus on what you’re good at.

 - The income potential is limited only by your strategy, the amount of work you are willing to do, how much value you provide to your visitors and how honest you are with them.

 Don’t be concerned if I talk about things here that you don’t yet understand.
 This guide will help you determine what you need to study further and once you’ve identified it, you can easily research the topic.
 We have included links to more detailed posts on this site, and you’re encouraged to do some reading with other reputable sites or books.

 When you have a firm grasp on one topic, come back to this article and research the next question you have.
 When you can read through this post and understand the basics of it all, you’re ready to make money with affiliate marketing in Canada or at a global level.

 What’s it all About?

-Typically, affiliate programs allow you to advertise for a company and earn a percentage of the sales you generate for them.
+Typically, affiliate programs allow you to advertise for a company and earn a percentage of the sales you generate for them, usually through your website, social media or email.
 You (the publisher) become a middleman of sorts, between the advertiser and consumers.

 You have to apply to become a partner for individual affiliate programs.
 Some advertisers will have their program set up to automatically approve affiliates, which allows you to start promoting them immediately.
 Others review each applicant and will let you know if you’re in.